 Fire Incompatibility None known.
-Special protective equipme ent and precautions for fire-fighters Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves in the event of a fire.
-Prevent, by any means available, spillage from entering drains or water courses.
-Fire Fighting Use fire fighting procedures suitable for surrounding area.
-Fire Fighting DO NOT approach containers suspected to be hot.
-Cool for a manual department with write a manual form a manual to be department.

-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use. ► Non combustible.
-Fire/Explosion Hazard Not considered a significant fire risk, however containers may burn.
-Decomposition may produce toxic fumes of; nitrogen oxides (NOx)May emit poisonous fumes. - ire/Explosion Hazard
+Special protective equipment and precautions for fire-fighters ▶ Alert Fire Brigade and tell them location and nature of hazard. ▶ Wear breathing apparatus plus protective gloves in the event of a fire. ▶ Prevent, by any means available, spillage from entering drains or water courses. ▶ Use fire fighting procedures suitable for surrounding area.
+Fire Fighting ▶ DO NOT approach containers suspected to be hot. ▶ Cool fire exposed containers with water spray from a protected location. ▶ If safe to do so, remove containers from path of fire. ▶ Equipment should be thoroughly decontaminated after use Non combustible. ▶ Not considered a significant fire risk, however containers may burn.
+Fire/Explosion Hazard Decomposition may produce toxic furnes of,: nitrogen oxides (NOx)May emit poisonous furnes.May emit corrosive furnes.